OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-25.md

 ## 1 Chronicles 25:10

-> the third to Zaccur, his sons and his relatives, twelve;
+> the third lot fell to Zaccur, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:11

-> the fourth to Izri, his sons and his relatives, twelve;
+> the fourth lot fell to Izri, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:12

-> the fifth to Nethaniah, his sons and his relatives, twelve;
+> the fifth lot fell to Nethaniah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:13

-> the sixth to Bukkiah, his sons and his relatives, twelve;
+> the sixth lot fell to Bukkiah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:14

-> the seventh to Jesharelah, his sons and his relatives, twelve;
+> the seventh lot fell to Jesharelah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:15

-> the eighth to Jeshaiah, his sons and his relatives, twelve;
+> the eighth lot fell to Jeshaiah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:16

-> the ninth to Mattaniah, his sons and his relatives, twelve;
+> the ninth lot fell to Mattaniah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:17

-> the tenth to Shimei, his sons and his relatives, twelve;
+> the tenth lot fell to Shimei, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:18

-> the eleventh to Azarel, his sons and his relatives, twelve;
+> the eleventh lot fell to Azarel, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:19

-> the twelfth to Hashabiah, his sons and his relatives, twelve;
+> the twelfth lot fell to Hashabiah, along with his sons and relatives, twelve;

 ---